robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ## Setup CloudWatch Event Rules and Automatic Remediation

 The CloudFormation template you just ran created three [CloudWatch Event Rules](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) for alerting and remediation purposes.
 The steps below will walk you through creating the final rule.
-After which you'll have all the necessary rules in place to receive email notifications and trigger the appropiate AWS Lambda functions for remediations.
+After this you'll have all the necessary rules in place to receive email notifications and trigger the appropriate AWS Lambda functions for remediations.

-Below are steps to create this rule through the console but you can also find out more about doing it programmatically by reviewing the [GuardDuty Documentation](http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html) for example.
+Below are steps to create this rule through the console but you can also find out more about doing it programmatically by reviewing the [GuardDuty Documentation](http://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings_cloudwatch.html).

 1. Open the [CloudWatch console](https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2)
-2. In the navigation pane on the left, under **Events**, choose **Rules**
+2. In the navigation pane on the left, under **Events**, click **Rules**

 	> What are the current Rules in place setup to do?
-3. Choose **Create Rule**
+3. Click **Create Rule**
-4. In the dialog box, add the following is correct:
+4. On the **Create rule** screen do the following:
-	* Under **Event Pattern** select **Custom Event Pattern** in the drop down.
+	* Under **Event Pattern** click **Build event pattern to match events by service** and select **Custom event pattern** in the drop down.
 	* Paste in the custom event pattern below:
 	```
 	{